Buffalo Bayou East

 808 N YORK STREET, HOUSTON, TEXAS 77003

 Central to the Buffalo Bayou East Master Plan is the expansion of the City of Houston’s Tony Marron Park from 19 to nearly 40 acres.
-By 2026, the enhanced park will become the open space anchor for the area, providing residents with a wide range of activities and featuring improved sports fields, new nature play area, and venues for special events and festivals.
-Learn more about the vision and plans for Tony Marron Park here.
+By 2027, the enhanced park will become the green space anchor for the area, providing the community with a wide range of activities and featuring improved sports fields, nature play areas, public artworks, pavilions, and venues for special events and festivals.

 Japhet Creek Park +